By: Blake Levesque, Client Solutions Advisor

 As I said before, taking advantage of this free tool is simple if you already have our Repair Workflow shop management tools – just log in to cccone.com, click the left-hand navigation to open "Production Board," and follow the prompts.

 That's it.
 Simple steps to take advantage of a tool that can transform your production meetings, reducing guesswork and outdated information.
-From one place, show how the pieces of your shop’s production puzzle fit together effectively to drive performance.
+From one place, show how the pieces of your shop’s production puzzle fit together so your team can keep plugging along, effectively and all together.